The Texas Chainsaw Massacre: The Beginning

 The inciting incident occurs at 10 minutes when The group encounters a severely traumatized young woman on the road who pulls a gun and kills herself in their van, splattering blood everywhere and forcing them to seek help..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The group arrives at the Hewitt house seeking the sheriff.
+This illustrates the protagonist's commitment to The group arrives at the Hewitt house seeking the sheriff.
 By entering the property and engaging with the family, they cross into the world of no return - the killing ground., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Eric is captured and chained in the basement.
+Of particular interest, this crucial beat Eric is captured and chained in the basement.
 The stakes are raised as all four victims are now in the Hewitt family's control, shifting from chase to captivity.
 The false hope of escape is crushed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Bailey is killed on Leatherface's table, and Eric is butchered and has his face cut off to make Leatherface's first true mask.
-The whiff of death is literal - the protagonist's companions are dead, hope is extinguished., indicates the protagonist at their lowest point.
+The whiff of death is literal - the protagonist's companions are dead, hope is extinguished., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Chrissie realizes she must fight back to survive.
 She finds a weapon and chooses active resistance over hiding, entering the final confrontation with survival instinct overriding fear., demonstrating the transformation achieved throughout the journey.